eflukx/home/README.md

 Here is an overview of the modules and scripts in this project so far;

 * [SMA Spot](https://code.google.com/p/sma-spot/) 'upstart' service scripts & setup instructions
-* P1 'Slimme Meter' Telegram logging script
+* P1 'Slimme Meter' Telegram logging script + setup instructions for a Rapsberry PI
-* Log converter for [Highcharts](http://www.highcharts.com/) library
+* Log converter for the [Highcharts](http://www.highcharts.com/) library

-Demo
+Demo chart
 ---------

 Here is a power consumption chart generated with a day of captured data: